Updated May 6th, 2019.

 Founded in 1835 the by Spanish conquistador, Fransisco Pizarro, the city of Lima was purposefully built as a port and trade centre for the colony in transporting treasures back to the homeland.

-Over 500 years, Lima prospered as the capital city through such economic booms as the ‘guano boom’, an influx of immigrants (many from China) and recently foreign investment.
-Lima is the world’s second largest desert city, after Cairo, Egypt.
+For over 500 years, Lima prospered as the capital city through such economic booms as the ‘guano boom’, an influx of immigrants (many from China) and more recently, foreign investment.

 1. Pool Paradise Lima – Miraflores